Bill Shankly: Early years (1959–1964)

 Melwood was overgrown and had only an old wooden cricket pavilion.
 Shankly commented that one of the pitches looked as if bombs had been dropped on it and he asked if the Germans had been over in the war.
 He instituted a development programme to cultivate the site and modernise the facilities.
 In the meantime, he arranged for the players to meet and change at Anfield before going to and from Melwood by bus.
 According to Kelly, Liverpool's eventual success was based on hard work done in the training system that Shankly, Paisley, Fagan and Bennett introduced at Melwood.
 Shankly deplored long-distance running on roads and insisted that, apart from warm-up exercises or any special exercises needed to overcome injuries, the players trained on grass using a ball.
 Everything was done systematically with players rotating through exercise routines in groups with the purpose of achieving set targets.
-These would first cycle through athletic exercises, like skipping or squats, before moving on to football-specific functions, such as a heading the ball or chipping it.
+These would first cycle through athletic exercises, like skipping or squats, before moving on to football-specific functions, such as heading the ball or chipping it.
 Five-a-side games, as at all Shankly's earlier clubs, were at the heart of the system and he again insisted on these being as competitive as league matches.

 One particular routine designed to develop stamina, reflexes and ball skills was the "sweat box" which Shankly described as: "using boards like the walls of a house with players playing the ball off one wall and on to the next; the ball was played against the boards, you controlled it, turned around and took it again".
 Shankly got the idea from a routine he had seen Tom Finney use at Preston to hone his skills.
 After experimenting with the routine, he set the players a limit of two minutes per session.
 The system was geared to Shankly's simple philosophy of "pass and move", which formed the basis of Liverpool's strategy.
 Shankly insisted on suitable cooling-off periods after training (now called "warming down") before the players took a bath and had a meal.
 The team changed the studs in their boots to suit all playing conditions.
 Shankly summarised the entire strategy in terms of attention to detail with nothing left to chance.